 The judge will consider all the testimony, evidence, and arguments and issue a written order finalizing the divorce (decree).
 If neither party appeals the decision, the divorce decree becomes final.

-Contact Our Experienced Brooklyn Divorce Lawyer
+Secure Your Future: Contact Our Top Brooklyn Divorce Lawyer Today

 - Paternity